WSU-CS-3230-Brown/AssignmentInstructions/assignments/Assignment6.md

 </VBox>
 ```

 I would recommend putting your controllers in a sub package of `com.github.youruser.cs3230.gui.controllers`.
-This will require that you add a new line to your `module-info.java` file.
+This will require that you add a new line to your `module-info.java` file (if you are not using java 8).
 Here's an example:

 ```[Java]
 module cs3230Assignments {